Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Introduction

 \end{itemize}

-The remainder of this paper is structured as follows: Section \ref{sec:data_stat} introduces the UK rainfall data set employed in this study along with our two-component approach.
+The remainder of this paper is structured as follows: Section \ref{sec:data_stat} introduces the UK meteorological and rainfall data set employed in this study (ERA5 and E-OBS for training and IFS for benchmarking) along with our two-component approach.
 Section \ref{sec:marginal_deep} details the application of joint generalised neural models as a method for learning marginal distributions.
-Section \ref{sec:cens_copula} explains how censored latent Gaussian copulas can extend marginal densities into a joint forecast with the correct spatial dependence in the presence of censored observations.
-Section \ref{sec:real_data} showcases the results of censored Gaussian copulas fitted with the joint generalised neural model marginal distributions to the rainfall data set.
-Connections with existing work are established in section \ref{sec:lit_rev} with this study's conclusion presented in Section \ref{sec:ccl}.
+Section \ref{sec:cens_copula} explains how censored latent Gaussian copulas can extend marginal densities into a joint prediction with the correct spatial dependence in the presence of censored observations.
+Section \ref{sec:real_data} showcases the results of censored Gaussian copulas fitted with the joint generalised neural model marginal distributions to the UK data set.
+Connections with existing work are established in Section \ref{sec:lit_rev} with this study's conclusion presented in Section \ref{sec:ccl}.